Tap to close

 The third element of unjust enrichment asks whether the transfer was legally justified.
 This is the element that determines when an enrichment should be reversed, and it does the most work in distinguishing valid transfers (gifts, contractual payments, lawfully imposed obligations) from unjustified ones (mistaken payments, transfers under invalid agreements, compelled payments).

-Since Garland v.
-Consumers' Gas Co., Canadian law has assessed injustice through a civilian-inspired test of juristic reasons rather than the common law's traditional model of "unjust factors."
-Under the common law model, the plaintiff had to prove a positive reason to reverse the transfer — such as mistake, compulsion, or failure of consideration.
+Under the common law model, the plaintiff had to prove a positive reason to reverse the transfer, such as mistake, compulsion, or failure of consideration.
 Under the civilian model adopted in Canada, restitution is available unless the defendant can point to a reason that the enrichment should be retained.
+The shift does not eliminate the historical categories; it relocates them within a restructured test.

 In Garland v.
 Consumers' Gas Co., Iacobucci J. implemented what is now the authoritative Canadian test for restitutionary injustice.
 The analysis unfolds in two stages.